dataiku/dss-plugin-timeseries-forecast-legacy/README.md

 Having said that, it has always been possible to forecast time series in Dataiku using Visual ML with custom work:
 - Feature engineering to get lagged features for each time series, for instance using the Window recipe.
 - If the forecast is for more than one time step ahead: training one Visual ML model for each forecast horizon.
-- Custom code to evaluate the models accuracy and forecast future values for multiple steps.
+- Custom code to evaluate the models' accuracy and forecast future values for multiple steps.

 Another way would be for a data scientist to code her own forecasting pipeline using open source R or Python libraries.